knoxj1/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach() iterates over each element in an array, whereas .map creates a new array by invoking a function over an entire array.

 2. What is the difference between a function and a method?